 PLAN – As stated, we often look at the expected ‘outcome’ and frequently from our own perspective without giving as much consideration to the people-side where impact on them is concerned.

 I look at people’s working environment noticing their little personal touches which will be altered if a new ‘desk sharing’ policy will be the new regime.
 Consider what impact this will have on them.
-And what of those little quirky habits may be associated with the current location compared to the new place, since moving the equipment is easy with the help of services from adtmoving.com but making the people get used to this will be way more complicated.
+And what of those little quirky habits that may be associated with the current location compared to the new place, since moving the equipment is easy with the hired help of services but making the people get used to this will be way more complicated.
 Simple things like mini catch up meetings in the kitchenette while grabbing a coffee that may no longer be available.